 You have three options – maintaining enrolment at their school, distance education, or homeschooling.

 This can be a fantastic, seamless option.
 The school keeps your child enrolled, gives them an exemption from attending, and usually provides you with some schoolwork to do while you’re away.
+For many I’ve met, keeping a journal and doing some basic maths work is all they’re given (anyone else find this worrying, that this replaces 3-6 months of schoolwork?).
 Scroll down and read the homeschooling section for a comprehensive guide to learning on the road.

 For those with no long-term interest in homeschooling it’s probably the best – IF it’s available.
 It depends on state legislation and the attitude of the school itself – while some schools will send you off with excitement and congratulations, some schools will just not do it.